-In this article, we provide the ultimate playbook for effective B2B marketing strategies in 2020 to crush your goals for lead generation, customer acquisition, and client engagement.
+In this article, we provide the ultimate playbook for the best B2B marketing strategies in 2021 to crush your goals for lead generation, customer acquisition, and client engagement.

-You will learn the best practices and B2B marketing tips that you can quickly implement to help you improve your B2B marketing strategy, which is a vital aspect in creating predictable and repeatable streams of new leads, customers and revenue.
+You will learn the best practices and an effective B2B marketing strategy framework that you can quickly implement to help you improve your 2021 marketing strategy, which is a vital aspect in creating predictable and repeatable streams of new leads, customers and revenue.

 Some B2B marketing strategies will be evergreen concepts that you’ve most likely already heard before as a B2B marketer, while others might provide you with a brand new way to look at your usual approach.

 Effective B2B marketing strategies in 2021 will be different from what worked in 2019 as new marketing and sales technologies have recently become more widely adopted by B2B marketers.

 For example, the marketing world has seen a paradigm shift away from the traditional “funnel” and more toward the “flywheel” outlined in the video below.
 Inbound marketing agencies are ditching the out-dated funnel structure and choosing the momentum-building concept of the flywheel that actively attracts, engages, and delights customers throughout their entire journey.

 In this definitive guide, you can expect to learn actionable insights that you can start using today, so get your pen and paper ready to take notes.
 The following is a list of the most potent B2B marketing strategies, tips and trends that your B2B company should be implementing into your B2B marketing in 2021 in order to grow faster.